 General Tutoring: General Tutoring is provided to all DACC students through the Testing Center.
-Tutoring is offered in development and basic-level courses of Math, Science, and English, Psychology, and Computer Business.
+Tutoring is offered in developmental and basic-level courses in Math, Science, English, Psychology, and Computer Business.
 Tutors are also equipped to help students with skills and practice for studying, organization, time management, test-taking, and note-taking.